SARDONYX-sard/commonlibsse_ng/readme.md

 I just tried the C++ binding method obtained from SkyrimOutfitSystemSE.

-It probably will crash if used properly as it does not pass the layout test.
+It probably will crash if used it does not pass the layout test.

 See [test results](./test_results.txt)